thomas10-10/i3rice-From-scratch/README.md

 ```

 # Warnings
-~/.config will erase by this new config
+~/.config will be erased by this new config.

 # Setup
 ```